 Port Augusta Accommodation

 With so many people driving across the country, you may be looking for a Port Augusta Caravan Park.
-Discovery Parks – Port Augusta is the best rated park, with a huge selection or cabins available, and with facilities such as a swimming pool on site too.
+Discovery Parks – Port Augusta is the best-rated park, with a huge selection of cabins and facilities such as a swimming pool on site too.

-If you are looking at Port Augusta hotels, the Crossroads Ecomotel is relatively new and built from rammed earth and has many other eco-friendly features.
+If you look at Port Augusta hotels, the Crossroads Ecomotel is relatively new, built from rammed earth, and has many other eco-friendly features.
 For apartment accommodation, try the Majestic Oasis Apartments.
 Another reasonable option looks to be the Augusta Courtyard Hotel.